amanraox/Conway_game_of_life/README.md

-# Python Game Of Life with Pygame
+# Conway's Game Of Life

 This is a Python implementation of Conway's Game of Life using Pygame.
 The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 It's a zero-player game, meaning its evolution is determined by its initial state, requiring no further input from human players.
 Players set up the initial configuration of cells on a grid, and then watch as generations evolve over time.